Quality control of sequencing data

 Preparations

-For this tutorial we will connect to Dardel.
-For everyone connecting via Kerberos this is the command:
+For this tutorial we will connect to the course server.

 Screen or GNU Screen is a terminal multiplexer.
 In other words, it means that you can start a screen session and then open any number of windows (virtual terminals) inside that session.
 Processes running in Screen will continue to run when their window is not visible even if you get disconnected.